jonathan-laurent/AlphaZero.jl/redesign/README.md

 Also, if the "Jump to Definition" VSCode feature does not work, you may one to relaunch the "Choose Julia Env" command.
 This can be done by clicking on the status bar.

+By executing code directly in the editor window, the whole stack trace gets highlighted in red in the editor whenever an exception is raised.

 ## Dev Plan

 - We start implementing a minimal version of AlphaZero as it is easier: